Spanish verbs: Expressing movement

 Quite often, the important thing is the direction, not the manner.
 Therefore, although "we drove away" translates into Spanish as nos fuimos en coche, it is often better to translate it as just nos fuimos.
 For example:

 La llevé al aeropuerto en coche, pero se le había olvidado el tiquete, así que fuimos a casa [en coche] por él, luego volvimos [en coche] hacia el aeropuerto, pero luego tuvimos que volver [en coche] por el pasaporte, y ya era imposible que consiguiésemos facturar el equipaje... = "I drove her to the airport, but she had forgotten her ticket, so we drove home to get it, then drove back towards the airport, but then had to drive back home for her passport, by which time there was zero chance of checking in..."

+Impersonal forms

+Summary

+Impersonal forms of verbs are forms of the verb that do not refer to a specific subject.
+They can, however, take object pronouns as suffixes.
+They are the infinitive, active and passive participles, and verbal nouns.
+Additionally, some verbs can take on an impersonal meaning.